CyberDuck79/Get_next_line/README.md

 POST PROJECT VALIDATION :
 total recursive version :
 Single malloc for the totality of the reading via recursion.
-Save buffers on the call stack since end of file or detection of '\n' in a current buffer,
+Save buffers on the stack since end of file or detection of '\n' in a current buffer,
 then malloc, return and reverse copy the buffers. (really fast !)